Spider-Man 2: Spider-Man 2.1 (2007)

-Future
+Sequels

 In March 2004, three months before Spider-Man 2s release, Sony announced that a sequel was already in development.
 Spider-Man 3 was released on May 4, 2007.

 In 2021, Molina was announced to return as Doctor Octopus in Spider-Man: No Way Home (2021), which is part of the Marvel Cinematic Universe and directed by Jon Watts.
 Molina later clarified in April that the character would be the same iteration as depicted in Spider-Man 2 and his story arc would continue directly from the film's ending.